-- e.
+e.
 A rigid anvil mount consisting of a solid mass of at least 500 kg.
-The upper surface of the anvil mount shall consist of a steel plate with a minimum thickness of 12 mm and a minimum surface area of 0.10 m. - f.
-Three test anvils: flat, hemispherical and edge. - f1.
-The flat anvil shall have a minimum surface area of 0.0127 m, e.g. 127 mm diameter face.
-When fixed in position on the anvil mount, the surface shall be perpendicular to the head form trajectory. - f2.
-The hemispherical anvil shall have a 48 $\pm$ 0.5 mm radius. - f3.
-The edge anvil shall have a striking face 6.3 ±0.5 mm wide by at least 180 mm long with a depth of at least 35 mm.
-When in position, the striking face shall be perpendicular to the head form trajectory. - g.
+The upper surface of the anvil mount shall consist of a steel plate with a minimum thickness of 12 mm and a minimum surface area of 0.10 m.

+f.
+Three test anvils: flat, hemispherical and edge.

+f1.
+The flat anvil shall have a minimum surface area of $0.0127 \text{ m}^2$ , e.g. 127 mm diameter face.
+When fixed in position on the anvil mount, the surface shall be perpendicular to the head form trajectory.

+f2.
+The hemispherical anvil shall have a $48 \pm 0.5$ mm radius.

+f3.
+The edge anvil shall have a striking face $6.3 \pm 0.5$ mm wide by at least 180 mm long with a depth of at least 35 mm.
+The radius of the edges on the impact face shall not exceed 0.5 mm.
+When in position, the striking face shall be perpendicular to the head form trajectory.

+g.
 A uniaxial accelerometer.
-The acceleration data channel must comply with SAE recommended practice J 211 requirements for channel class 1000 with the exception that the frequency response need not include the range from dc to 10 hz which may not be obtainable using certain types of transducers. - h.
+The acceleration data channel must comply with SAE recommended practice J 211 requirements for channel class 1000 with the exception that the frequency response need not include the range from dc to 10 hz which may not be obtainable using certain types of transducers.

+h.
 A velocity measurement device which will yield the velocity of the head form/support assembly within the last 40 mm of travel before impact.
-The velocity measurements must be accurate to within $\pm$ 1%.
+The velocity measurements must be accurate to within $\pm 1\%$ .